February 24th, 2020

 Hiring managers look at resumes day in and day out.
 When you’re applying for a supply chain job, you want it to be your resume that they notice, so it’s important that it stands out from the crowd.
-Increase your chances of getting hired by implementing Ajilon’s top 8 supply chain resume tips:
+Kick start the hiring process and increase your chances of getting hired by implementing Ajilon’s top 8 supply chain resume tips:

 - Showcase all relevant experience

 - Call attention to your ability to save money

 - Keep it to 1 or 2 pages (max!)

 Let’s say for example that your previous position was a warehouse manager within the retail industry.
 On your resume you should be including the size, scope and complexity of the warehouse that you managed.
 Provide details like square footage, number of direct and indirect employees, shifts, and level of automation.
 It’s also very important to describe any technologies that you’re familiar with, like the warehouse management system (WMS).